Xu Zhiyong: 2020 arrest

 Xu and other human rights activists were wanted by police for their participation in a meeting in Xiamen on December 13, 2019 where "democratic transition in China" was discussed.
-In February 2020, while in hiding, through postings on social media, Xu publicly asked Chinese Communist Party general secretary Xi Jinping to resign, for what he described as an obvious inability to handle the COVID-19 pandemic.
-He was arrested in Guangzhou on February 15, 2020, according to two fellow activists.
+In February 2020, while in hiding, through postings on social media, Xu publicly asked Chinese Communist Party general secretary Xi Jinping to resign, for what he described as an obvious inability to handle the COVID-19 pandemic and a lack of intellect and courage.
+Translated by scholar Geremie Barmé, Xu wrote:

+"Where do you think you are taking China?
+Do you have any clue yourself?
+You talk about the reform and opening up policy at the same time you are trying to resuscitate the corpse of Marxism-Leninism."

+Xu was arrested in Guangzhou on February 15, 2020, according to two fellow activists.

 In November 2021, Liang Xiaojun, the lawyer of Xu, had his license cancelled by authorities, with the notification letter citing his online support for Falun Gong and "vilifying" the Chinese constitution and laws.
 Liang said he had spoken a day earlier via video chat with Xu, who according to Liang was in good health and unshaken in his dissident convictions.

 On March 18, 2022, ahead of the EU-China summit, Xu was among the shortlist of human rights defenders called for release in a joint NGO letter to the President of the European Commission and the President of the European Council.

 On June 13, 2022, the Intermediate People's Court of Linyi issued a notice of a pretrial meeting scheduled for June 17.
 Lawyers and a rights group said on June 17 that Xu would stand trial for "subversion" on June 22.
 He had been indicted on that charge in August 2021, and there had been no information about him since.
 On April 10, 2023, Xu was sentenced after a closed trial to 14 years in prison; fellow human rights lawyer Ding Jiaxi was sentenced to 12 years on the same charge.
 In response, UN Human Rights Chief Volker Türk published his statement, "I am very concerned that two prominent human rights defenders in China – Ding Jiaxi and Xu Zhiyong – have been sentenced to lengthy prison terms, at variance with international human rights law standards."
 Ding and Xu's convictions were upheld in November 2023.

 Imprisonment

-On 4 October 2024, Xu started a hunger strike to protest mistreatment in prison, including surveillance by other prisoners and lack of contact with Xu's family members.
+On October 4, 2024, Xu started a hunger strike to protest mistreatment in prison, including surveillance by other prisoners and lack of contact with Xu's family members.
 Then U.S. ambassador to China has called for Xu's release.